Dance Academy: Plot

-After bumping into Moira, the head of the Sydney Ballet Company and invited to audition, Tara drops the court case despite assurance from her lawyer (Matt Day) that she stands to win close to a million dollars in compensation thanks to compelling evidence in the form of a personal testimonial provided by Tara’s former ballet teacher Ms Raine.
-After Tara’s audition proves unsuccessful, she is convinced by Kat to take a trip to New York City and stay with her.
-Christian is less than thrilled with the news especially when Tara asserts that she will spend the trip auditioning for dance roles to fulfill her revenge fantasy of proving the company wrong.
-This leads to Christian calling Tara to end their relationship shortly after she arrives in New York.
+Tara is in the process of suing the National Ballet for negligence in causing her injury.
+She stands to win close to a million dollars in compensation thanks to compelling evidence in the form of a personal testimonial provided by Tara’s former ballet teacher Ms Raine.
+However, after being casually invited to audition by the Company's artistic director, Madeline, Tara drops the court case and begins training.
+When her audition proves unsuccessful, she is convinced by Kat to take a trip to New York City and stay with her.
+Tara plans to spend the trip auditioning for dance companies.
+Christian disapproves of her plan and he ends their relationship shortly after she arrives in New York.